FixBD/Educare/readme.txt

 You can also [view the readme](https://github.com/FixBD/Educare/blob/FixBD/README.md) online.

+### How to get premium version?

+Please contact with email or WhatsApp number given bellow:
+WhatsApp: +8801303737314
+Email: fixbd.org@gmail.com

 ### Is there YouTube video tutorial?

-Currently there is no video tutorial of Educare on YouTube.
-However, video tutorials will be added very soon.
+Yes, you can find some video tutorial on your official YouTube channel ([FixBD](https://youtube.com/@fixbd)).
+However, more video tutorials will be added very soon.

 But there is nothing to despair about.
 Because, Educare has a feature called (Smart Guidelines).
 In this feature, the necessary details of each topic and what to do, how it works, how to use it all have been discussed.
 So, through this feature you will learn to use Educare easily.